 - The company has proxy access12, thereby allowing shareholders to nominate directors to the company's ballot; and - The company has adopted a majority vote standard, with a carve-out for plurality voting in situations where there are more nominees than seats, and a director resignation policy to address failed elections.

 Vote for proposals for cumulative voting at controlled companies (insider voting power > 50%).

-Director and Officer Indemnification and Liability Protection
+Director and Officer Indemnification, Liability Protection, and Exculpation

-General Recommendation: Vote case-by-case on proposals on director and officer indemnification and liability protection.
+General Recommendation: Vote case-by-case on proposals on director and officer indemnification, liability protection, and exculpation13.